cseanburns/electronic_resource_mgmt/src/08-workflow.md

 The paper provides a sense of how standards are created through a process of comparing, contrasting, and coordinating needs and contexts among different entities.

-These Anderson readings are great because they illustrate the whole ERM process.
+These Anderson readings help illustrate the whole ERM process.
-If you are able, visit the journal issue for these two readings and read the other chapters that Anderson has written, but in particular, the [Electronic Resource Management Systems and Related Products][anderson2014c].
+If you are able, visit the journal issue for these two readings and read the other chapters that Anderson has written, but in particular, review the [Electronic Resource Management Systems and Related Products][anderson2014c].

 In short, this section's topic provides a foundation for the remaining topics we study.
-In particular, they will help frame what we learn when we study the markets and economics of the electronic resource industry, the process of licensing and negotiation, and about the evaluation and statistics of usage.
+In particular, they help frame what we learn when we study the markets and economics of the electronic resource industry, the process of licensing and negotiation, and about the evaluation and statistics of usage.
 Think of this section as a foundation, a transition between, and a reflection on all we have studied thus far, and what we will study going forward.

 ## Conclusion

 In this section, we explored the workflows that are central to electronic resource management.
 We continued to learn about the importance of standards, interoperability, and we began to gain insight into the financial pressures that libraries face.
 The readings also provided insight into how systems like ILSes and ERMSes must work together and will help further our upcoming discussions about market dynamics, licensing processes, and the evaluation of resource usage.
 By understanding their centrality and the basic challenges in developing them, you will be better equipped to manage electronic resources more effectively in real-world library settings.